Night Painting on Location

 Here it is finished the forth day.

-Below is an image photographed in shade and indirect light.
-It showed colors more subtly.
+Below is the finished image photographed in shade and indirect light.
+Shade showed colors more subtly.

 This was photographed in the sunlight.